mothur/mothur.github.io/_wiki/sub.sample.md

 ## Revisions

 -   1.22.0 Improved speed of **sub.sample** command on list and fasta files.
--   1.22.0 Now outputs a unique fasta file and names file.
+-   1.22.0 Now outputs a unique fasta file and name file.
 -   1.28.0 Added count option.
 -   1.30.0 Added taxonomy option.
 -   1.40.0 - Speed and memory improvements for shared files.